codebystu/msp1-tshg-final/README.md

 ![Message Received](assets/documents/msgreceived.png)
 - _Audio Player_
     - Featured on the mailinglist confirmation page this is intended as an Easter Egg reward for signing up to the mailing list, it features the track "The Make Believe Band" from the new album as bonus content.
 The player is responsive to screen size and the user has full control over playback.
 It is followed with a pixelated selfie of the band and a thank you message.
     - This feature allows the user to hear another track from the band without leaving the site, its location is a pleasant unexpected surprise.
-Listening to this additional music whilst being encouraged to scroll by the selfie picture will encourage the user to click the footer links to streaming and social media and follow the band.
+Listening to this additional music whilst being encouraged to scroll by the selfie picture will encourage the user to click the footer links to streaming and social media.
 ![Audio Player](assets/documents/audio.png)
 ![Thank You Message](assets/documents/thankyou.png)
 - _Custom 404 page_